KIMB-technologies/TaskTimeTerminateServer/README.md

 	- Show charts made with ChartJS
 - Account Management
 	- Each user gets an account, also called group
-	- This account can have
+	- This account can have multiple devices
 - Device Management
+	- Add, edit and delete devices

 ## Install on server
 This is a docker project, so it you will need docker to run it.